 Give Plenty of Water

 The mature leaves get very large and need quite a lot of water to plump up.
-If you keep the tray filled with clean water all season long, they will be fine and grow happily.
+If you keep the tray filled with clean water all season long once they get started, they will be fine and grow happily.

-They’ll be very quick to tell you that they’re under watered if you fall behind.
+They’ll be very quick to tell you if they get under watered.

 When you leave the plant pots sitting in clean water throughout the hot months you won’t have to think about them everyday and they won’t fall into the category of a high maintenance plant.